Gen711/Fall2015/labs/Lab0_blast.rst

 Test out some of the blast options.
 Try changing the word size ``-word_size``, scoring matrix, evalue, cost to open or extend a gap.
 See how these changes affect the results.

-So great, you can blast 1 sequence, ut you could have done that on the web..
+So great, you can blast 1 sequence, but you could have done that on the web..
 What about 100 sequences

 ::